If you've watched the news recently, it seems that the possibility of a recession has captured everyone’s attention.

 2. If a recession is declared, how will your home budget change in the first three months of this new financial era?

-Unsurprisingly, most consumers polled (64%) say they'd decrease or continue to decrease their home budget if a recession was declared.
+Unsurprisingly, most consumers polled in the summer (64%) said they'd decrease or continue to decrease their home budget if a recession was declared.

-As of June, inflation hit 9.1%, a historic new peak by the Federal Reserve.
-But, wages aren’t moving to match these increasingly fast changes.
+As of November 2022, inflation hit 7.1%, but, wages aren’t moving to match these changes.
 Naturally, the public is already looking for ways to avoid breaking the bank — by reducing their budgets.

 3. During uncertain financial times, what did you spend the most money on?